Heyuri/Uploader/README.md

 source by ずるぽん(http://zurubon.virtualave.net/)
 English translation & various modifications by Heyuri (https://www.heyuri.net/)

-Heyuri's updates (edition 20240517)
+Heyuri updates (edition 20240517)
   This uploader is a custom version of PHPぁぷろだ.
   Many thanks to ずるぼん-sama for the original source and レッツPHP-sama for the PHP conversion.
-  The last update before Heyuri took over was Yakuba modification (edition 20090922)
+  The last update before Heyuri took over was Yakuba modifications (edition 20090922).

 ## Terms and Conditions
 - We give no guarantees on its operation.
 Don’t cry if anything bad happens!